OnNeuro/onneuro.github.io/_posts/2018-01-05-Instructions.md

 4. **Meetings will be recorded** for later listening.
     * This is so people can still listen to the discussion despite not being available at the scheduled time.

-**Please email onneuro@gmail.com if you would like to lead a future discussion** (either article discussion or presentation of your own research) or if you simply wish to suggest an article or topic for discussion.
+**Please email onneuro@gmail.com if you would like to lead a future discussion** (either article discussion or presentation of your own research) or if you simply wish to suggest an article or topic.